elasticio/api-docs/source/includes/_contracts.md

 HTTP/1.1 204 No Content
 ```

-Remove a membership of the User in the Contract.
+Removes User's membership in the Contract's scope.
-Ownership of those user's associated data will be transferred to admin User performing this operation:
+User's ownership associated data will be transferred to the admin User by performing the following pattern:

 * developers teams membership